Tietoja covid-19: stä

 - The staff stays at home if they are experiencing symptoms of a cold such as sore throat, fever or cough.
 Even if the symptoms can be considered mild.

-- We keep the recommended distance from colleagues and guests.
+- We keep the recommended distance from colleagues and guests and reminds our guests to do likewise.

 - We have also recommended staff to avoid large crowds of people when they are off work.